Pylons/pyramid/docs/narr/security.rst

 function as the ``authentication_policy`` argument at application startup time (usually within a ``run.py`` module).

+.. _creating_an_authorization_policy:

 Creating Your Own Authorization Policy
 --------------------------------------

-An authentiction policy the policy that allows or denies access after a user is authenticated.
-By default, :mod:`repoze.bfg` will use the ``repoze.bfg.authorization.ACLAuthorizationPolicy`` if an authentication policy is activated.
+An authentiction policy the policy that allows or denies access after a user has been authenticated.
+By default, :mod:`repoze.bfg` will use the ``repoze.bfg.authorization.ACLAuthorizationPolicy`` if an authentication policy is activated and an authorization policy isn't otherwise specificed.
+In some cases, it's useful to be able to use a different authentication policy than the ``repoze.bfg.authorization.ACLAuthorizationPolicy``.
+For example, it might be desirable to construct an alternate authorization policy which allows the application to use an authorization mechanism that does not involve :term:`ACL` objects.

+:mod:`repoze.bfg` ships with only its single default ``ACLAuthorizationPolicy``, so you'll need to create your own if you'd like to use a different one.
 Creating and using your own authorization policy is a matter of creating an instance of an object that implements the following interface: